-(3) Total shareholder return ("TSR") is determined based on the value of an initial fixed investment of \$100 on December 31, 2019.
+- (3) Total shareholder return ("TSR") is determined based on the value of an initial fixed investment of \$100 on December 31, 2019.
 Cumulative TSR is calculated by dividing the sum of the cumulative amount of dividends for the measurement period, assuming dividend reinvestment, and the difference between the Company's stock price at the end and the beginning of the measurement period by the Company's stock price at the beginning of the measurement period.
-No dividends were paid in 2022, 2021 or 2020.

-- (4) Represents the weighted peer group TSR, weighted according to the respective companies' stock market capitalization at the beginning of each period for which a return is indicated.
-As permitted by SEC rules, the peer group used for this purpose is the group of companies included in the Nasdaq Biotechnology Index, which is the industry peer group used in our Annual Report on Form 10-K pursuant to Item 201(e) of Regulation S-K for the fiscal year ended December 31, 2022. - (5) The amounts reported represent net loss as reflected in the Company's audited financial statements for the applicable year.
+No dividends were paid in 2023, 2022, 2021 or 2020. - (4) Represents the weighted peer group TSR.
+As permitted by SEC rules, the peer group used for this purpose is the Nasdaq Biotechnology Index, which is the industry peer group used in our Annual Report on Form 10-K for the fiscal year ended December 31, 2023 pursuant to Item 201(e) of Regulation S-K. - (5) The amounts reported represent net loss as reflected in the Company's audited financial statements for the applicable year.